willj-dev/willj-dev.github.io/content/pages/millennial-utopia/utopian-capital.rst

 By making sure that all of its members have equal access to basic goods and services like housing, groceries, health care, and employment, MU can prevent its members from losing a place to sleep in order to pay off their existing debt.
 Credit can still be a useful tool for buying extremely expensive nonessential goods or services, but we do not believe that it should ever be necessary to ensure humane living conditions.
 With these fundamental requirements out of the way, members can put their personal income to work paying off their existing debt.

-What exactly does \"equal access to housing\" mean?
+What exactly does "equal access to housing" mean?
 ========================================================

 Excellent question!
 Hopefully it goes without saying that we are not trying to create a world where everyone lives in an identical box with an identical bed and an identical dog.
 We also don’t really think that humans are quite cut out for universal communal living (unless they really want to).
 Besides, this would fail to provide adequate privacy which we believe is a fundamental right.
 So what do we mean?